Dowdy–Ficklen Stadium: 2018–2019 renovation project

 TowneBank Tower officially opened in August 2019 and includes 19 skyboxes, four founder suites, 22 loge boxes, 530 club seats, and more than 100 media seats.

 Marshall University plane crash

-On November 14, 1970, the visiting Marshall University Thundering Herd lost a game 17-14 to the Pirates at Dowdy–Ficklen Stadium, which ended with Marshall quarterback Ted Shoebridge controversially being called for intentional grounding on the last play of the game.
+On November 14, 1970, the visiting Marshall University Thundering Herd lost a game 17-14 to the Pirates at Ficklen Stadium, which ended with Marshall quarterback Ted Shoebridge controversially being called for intentional grounding on the last play of the game.
 Later that evening, while on approach to Huntington Tri-State Airport, the Marshall football team's plane, which had been chartered to transport the Thundering Herd to and from Greenville, crashed, killing all 75 people on board.

 On December 11, 2006, a plaque was erected at the visitors' entrance to Dowdy–Ficklen Stadium.
 It depicts the memorial fountain on the Marshall University campus.